 We’re always looking for volunteers to join our team!
 If you are interested in volunteering, please fill out an inquiry form and our volunteer manager will contact you.

 Bird Care volunteers care for the birds in the Judy Istock Butterfly Haven.
 They prepare food, feed the birds, monitor their health and keep the habitat clean.
-Once they finish their tasks in the Haven, then come join the team in the Look-In Lab to care for the invertebrates, amphibians and other animals there.
+Once they finish their tasks in the Haven, then come join the team in the Look-In Lab to care for the invertebrates, amphibians and other animals.

 Horticulture volunteers work on Nature Trails, the Museum’s first outdoor exhibition.
 They rid the grounds of invasive species and maintain the natural landscape.
 This is a seasonal volunteer position, generally active between April and October.
 Horticulture volunteers embrace Chicago’s unpredictable weather with hardiness and stamina.